Latest update: November, 2016

 HIMACHAL PRADESH State Report | November, 2016

 Himachal Pradesh is located in the northern region of India.
 The state is surrounded by Jammu and Kashmir on the north, Punjab on the west and the south-west, Haryana on the south, Uttar Pradesh on the south-east and China on the east.

 Himachal Pradesh is one of the fastest growing states in India.
-Its per capita gross state domestic product (GSDP) is estimated at US$ 1,903.5 during 2012-13, as compared to the national per capita GDP of US$ 1414.2.
+The gross state domestic product (GSDP) grew at a compound annual growth rate (CAGR) of 10.8 per cent between 2004-05 and 2015-16.
+Its per capita GSDP is estimated at US$ 2,437.3 during 2015-16 compared with the national per capita GDP of US$ 1,546.

 As of June 2016, Himachal Pradesh had a total installed power generation capacity of 4,537.5 megawatt (MW).
 With a hydro power potential of 27,436 MW (of which just 9,433 MW has been harnessed), Himachal Pradesh accounts for 25.9 per cent of the country's total hydro power potential.
 As of March 2016, all the villages of Himachal Pradesh have been electrified.
 The state has also attracted investments in other sectors including in pharmaceuticals, IT and engineering industries.

 The State Government of Himachal Pradesh offers a wide range of policy and fiscal incentives for businesses under the Industrial Policy, 2013.
 The state has also undertaken other policies such as Tourism Policy 2005 and IT Policy 2001 for upgradation of these sectors in the state.
 Himachal Pradesh has announced a Revised Solar Policy 2016 under which it plans to establish 700 MW of solar photovoltaic cell capacity.